aehaldy/fullstack-codealong-finished/README.md

 Normally, styling would be done after getting the main components created and functional, but to save time for this code-along, we've already applied styles.

 &nbsp;

-## Create the User Model
-1. We need to be able to reliably retrieve the data of users who have signed up, so we need to store them in our database.

-## Create the Sign-Up Route
-1. We need a path to start adding users to our database.